T

 Insider tips

-• Respect the local culture and traditions, especially during religious ceremonies.
+• Respect the local culture and dress modestly, especially when visiting temples and during the alms giving ceremony.

 • Stay hydrated by drinking plenty of bottled water.

-• Learn a few basic Lao phrases; it's always appreciated.
+• Learn a few basic Lao phrases, such as 'Sabaidee' (hello) and 'Khop chai' (thank you), which are always appreciated.

 Packing highlights